CALL FOR PAPERS

 The conference to be held at Southern Connecticut State University will feature presentations in formats old and new, with plenary as well as small-group concurrent sessions.

 Members and staff of historical societies, museum professionals, secondary school and college and university educators, and independent scholars are all invited to propose presentations.

 ASCH especially invites students to propose posters for presentation at students-only poster sessions — an innovation the Association hopes to incorporate in many of its future conferences.

 For consideration, please submit a paper title, abstract, and a short c.v.
 Application deadline is August 1, 2016.

-Proposals should be sent to conference chair: Nancy H. Steenburg, 493 Pequot Avenue, Mystic, CT 06355 or e-mailed (in MSWord format) to email@example.com, or Karla Ekquest-Lechner, Naugatuck Valley Community College KEkquistfirstname.lastname@example.org, telephone (860) 405-9191.
+Proposals should be sent to conference co-chairs: Nancy H. Steenburg, 493 Pequot Avenue, Mystic, CT 06355 or Karla Ekquest-Lechner at Naugatuck Valley Community College, Waterbury, CT or e-mailed (in MSWord format) to email@example.com, or Karla Ekquest-Lechner, Naugatuck Valley Community College KEkquistfirstname.lastname@example.org.